muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 As such, the photosphere is once again “tricking us.”
 Because it is a liquid, it is really at a much higher temperature than it appears.
-Since an “apparent temperature” is probably involved, Stefan’s, [10] Wien’s [11 and] Planck’s6 Laws need to be modified.
+Since an “apparent temperature” is probably involved, Stefan’s, [10] Wien’s [11] and Planck’s [6] Laws need to be modified.
 In these equations, there is a temperature term (T), included.
 In order to apply these equations properly to a liquid, the temperature term (T) needs to be changed to an “apparent temperature,” Tapp.
 This “apparent temperature” will not be a real temperature.
 Rather, the apparent temperature, Tapp, is simply the real temperature, T, divided by a constant “α” (Tapp=T/α).
 The constant “α” would be temperature dependent for most liquids.
 For the photosphere “α” is ~1,000.
 As such, the sun’s photosphere is reporting a temperature which is nearly 1,000 times too low.
 Thus, there is nearly 1,000 times more energy tied up in the translational and rotational degrees of freedom of the photosphere than in the vibrational degrees of freedom.
 That is where the “trick” comes in and this would have been difficult for Langley to understand at the time.
 The liquid phase could account for the tremendous convection currents found on the solar surface by invoking the translational and rotational degrees of freedom to deal with the heat separating the real temperature “T” and the apparent temperature “Tapp.”

 The liquid phase provides the only means of producing a thermal radiation curve for the sun at a lower apparent temperature than its